adamdb5/jpmq/README.md

 `javac Test.java -classpath ".:jpmq.jar"`

+If you wish to compile from a different directory to the JAR, you will need to change `.:jmpq.jar` to `.:/path/to/jpmq.jar`.

 ### Executing the Java program

 When executing the program you will need to specify the classpath and the library path to the `libjpmq.so` library.
 So if we consider our new directory contents: